lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

       * Prototyping can help answer the question about the true problem you're trying to solve.
       * 50% rule: plan game development so that if 50% of your budget were removed, you'd still have a shippable game.
 Then use the rest to make it great.

-## Nine: The Game Is Made for a Player
+## Chapter 9: The Game Is Made for a Player
 * Good designs find way to project themselves into the minds of players.
 * When creating something aimed at large groups of players, we consider ways we can group people aka [[demographics]].
 * Game industry usually breaks players of ages down as follows: